UP | HOME

 • Constitutions always say that the government must serve the people, but they never define who the “people” are.
 For example, slaves weren’t considered part of “the people” in the US until 1865, and neither were Native Americans until 1924.
 Read more: Defining Who “The People” Are.

-• When “Democracy” is called “Rule of the People”, it fools the public into thinking that they have real power in the government.
+• When “Democracy” is called “Rule of the People”, it fools the public into thinking that they have real power in the government, but they don’t.

 • The “Deep State” has connotations of being associated with craziness.
 If we want to talk to the public about it, we should instead use words like “career politicians” and “unelected officials who make huge decisions”.